ilazarte/cljx-start/README.md

 ## TODO
 1. look into figwheel cleaning.  is it even necessary and if so what is the best way from lein cli.
 2. investigate testing integration for both clj and cljs.
 3. begin implementing various scenarios webapp, lib, script etc.
+4. add sample macro, sample cljx file and sample requirement from cljs

 ## License